truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 ### ID Command

-The `id` command displays only the id's of the most recent and active TrueNAS sessions.
+The `id` command displays the IDs of all TrueNAS sessions since boot.

 {{< expand "Identifying sessions" "v" >}}
 The `id` command has no required options.
-It returns a table of recent and active sission id's.
+It returns a table of recent and active session IDs.

 From the CLI Auth namespace prompt, enter: